British regulator could ban gambling firms' VIP programmes, shares fall

 “We have been taking action to address poor practice around the treatment of VIP customers for some time,” a spokesperson for the commission said.

+A spokeswoman for gambling firm GVC said the company “does not encourage customers to become premium customers with gifts or freebies.”

+She also said GVC was working with the commission on an industry code of conduct, which will set out standards and requirements recommended for premium customer programmes in the next few months.

-The report comes two months after a cross-party group of lawmakers called for a raft of measures to overhaul online casinos and protect vulnerable people.
+The Gambling Commission report comes two months after a cross-party group of lawmakers called for a raft of measures to overhaul online casinos and protect vulnerable people.

-The Guardian was the first to report on the potential curbs on Thursday.

-Shares in GVC, William Hill and gambling software maker Playtech fell between 2% and 4%.
+Shares in GVC (GVC.L), William Hill (WMH.L) and gambling software maker Playtech (PTEC.L) fell between 2% and 4%.

+William Hill did not respond to a Reuters request for comment, while Playtech declined to comment.